Window convolution of the galaxy clustering bispectrum: Introduction

 In this work, we consider an alternative decomposition of three-point clustering statistics in the tripolar spherical harmonic~(TripoSH) basis, which was first proposed by ref.~\citep{Sugiyama:2019}.
 In this decomposition, the third internal angle (or equivalently, its corresponding side) of the bispectrum triangles is integrated out, resulting in multipoles~\(\func{B_{\ell_1 \ell_2 L}}(k_1, k_2)\) with only two wavenumbers and two additional spherical degrees~\(\ell_1, \ell_2\). \footnote{Throughout this work, we consider only single-digit spherical degrees~\(\ell_{1,2} < 10\) and do not delimit the subscripts with commas.} In contrast to the Scoccimarro multipoles which have three wavenumbers, this is a form of data dimensionality reduction, as the bispectrum multipoles are now effectively two-dimensional rather than three-dimensional quantities, which reduces the computational cost, especially for covariance matrix estimation.
 The three-point correlation function~(3PCF) admits a similar expansion into multipoles that are related to the bispectrum multipoles through a double spherical Bessel transform.
 More crucially, as demonstrated in ref.~\citep{Sugiyama:2019} and discussed later in this work, the window function in the TripoSH formulation can be decomposed into similar multipoles that can be measured in the same way as for the bispectrum and 3PCF multipoles using FFTs.
-The full window convolution procedure is then analogous to that of two-point clustering statistics as laid down by refs.~\cite{Wilson:2016,Beutler:2016}, where in configuration space the windowed 3PCF multipoles are series expansions in terms of the window function multipoles and the unwindowed 3PCF multipoles.
-Whereas ref.~\citep{Sugiyama:2019} only considers the leading-order term in the series and ref.~\citep{Sugiyama:2020} focuses on the configuration space, we investigate the importance of non-leading-order terms here in Fourier space.
+The full window convolution procedure is then analogous to that of two-point clustering statistics as laid down by refs.~\cite{Wilson:2016,Beutler:2016}, where in configuration space the windowed 3PCF multipoles are series expansions in terms of the window function multipoles and the unwindowed 3PCF multipoles.\footnote{Note that unlike the Landy--Szalay type of estimators which use multiplet counting with the random catalogue to remove the window function, these FFT-based correlation function estimators still include the window effect.} Whereas ref.~\citep{Sugiyama:2019} only considers the leading-order term in the series and ref.~\citep{Sugiyama:2020} focuses on the configuration space, we investigate the importance of non-leading-order terms here in Fourier space.
 Moreover, this approach also allows us to propose a simple linear algebra formulation where a given unwindowed bispectrum model vector is premultiplied by a window matrix, the result of which can then be compared with the measured data vector as for the power spectrum~\cite{Beutler:2021}.

 This article proceeds as follows.
 We first introduce the TripoSH decomposition and write down the FFT-based estimators proposed by ref.~\cite{Sugiyama:2019} in \cref{sec:statistics}.
 We then lay out the window convolution procedure in \cref{sec:convolution}, including the numerical implementation of the double spherical Bessel transform required to convert between Fourier- and configuration-space statistics and the linear algebra formulation of a window matrix.
 In a series of validation tests detailed in \cref{sec:validation}, we discuss the convergence of window function measurements with respect to the sampling of the number density field, as well as truncation and approximations adopted in the window convolution formula.
 We will highlight some technical differences in window convolution between three-point and two-point clustering statistics as well as between Fourier and configuration space, before drawing a conclusion in \cref{sec:conclusion}.